mollie/api-documentation/source/oauth/application-fees.rst

 How to create an application fee
 --------------------------------

+One-off application fees can be created on Payments or Orders.
+Application fees can also be set on Subscriptions, in which case the application fee will be added to *each Payment* created for the Subscription.

-Application fees are created by passing additional parameters to the :doc:`Create payment </reference/v2/payments-api/create-payment>` or :doc:`Create order </reference/v2/orders-api/create-order>` API:
+They are created by passing additional parameters to the :doc:`/reference/v2/payments-api/create-payment`, :doc:`/reference/v2/orders-api/create-order` or the :doc:`/reference/v2/subscriptions-api/create-subscription`:

 .. list-table::
    :widths: auto